AlexRudyak/IntegratedUnitBaseConverter/README.md

 Debugging/Coding Embedded projects and There is a need to convert units from different bases?<br>
 Dont want to use the windows calculator again because it is too slow?<br>
 Want to convert the base units and still be on your coding file?<br>
+Need to add Binary values with Hex values easily?<br>

 This is a CMD Integrated Unit Base Converter.